Domains Supported: Medschl Platforms Supported: Any

 FAQ: When using Citrix Receiver on Mac OS X 10.9 (Mavericks), my connection is being lost intermittently.

 In Mac OS X 10.9 (Mavericks), a new feature called "App Nap" was introduced, which enables the computer to save energy when the application is minimised.
 This pausing of the application causes the Citrix Receiver to disconnect from the server.

 To disable App Nap for the Citrix Receiver:

 - Open Citrix Receiver

 - Hold down the command key and press I

 - In the application details window that appears, check the box to 'Prevent App Nap'

 FAQ: When using the Remote Desktop Connection app in Full Screen, Alt+Tab does not switch between Windows

-This is the default behavior of the Citrix Receiver.
-In order to change this behavior you must have the permissions to edit the Registry on your computer.
-To change this behavior:
+This is the default behaviour of the Citrix Receiver.
+In order to change this behaviour you must have the permissions to edit the Registry on your computer.
+To change this behaviour: